flytbase/flytdocs/source/docs/FlytOS/GettingStarted/EdisonGuide.rst

 Flashing FlytOS Image
 ^^^^^^^^^^^^^^^^^^^^^

+.. note:: Due to the large number of steps involved in installing dependencies for FlytOS on Intel Edison, currently the only recommended method to use FlytOS on Intel Edison is using the FlytOS Image.

 This section will help you in flashing FlytOS Linux Image on your Intel Edison Board.
 This step requires you to have a registered FlytBase account.
 In case you don't have an account, :ref:`create a FlytBase Account<create_flytbase_account>` before you proceed.